danleeaj/mediflow/README.md

 Submitted for the 2025 HopHacks hackathon.
 By An Jie, Emoo, Iso & Juan Jose

+>[!Info]
+>This code base is more of a demonstration of the code we wrote for the hackathon, with its components hosted Supabase (flow-database) and Render (flow-agent), so there's no main entrypoint to our project here.

 ## What it does

 MediFlow orchestrates multiple AI agents to analyze and route lab results intelligently.
 It acts as the central nervous system connecting laboratories, physicians, and patients.